Lsfr271/dxlib/updates/UPDATELOG.md

 - There used to be a `dxlib::dxlibGen`, its now deleted and all its `functions` are moved to: `dxlib::dxlibRandom` since it Makes more sense.

+- There used to be a nested namespace `dxlib::dxlibMath::dxlibPower`, its now deleted and its function has been stored in `dxlib::dxlibMath`

 - **2025/08/07**

 ---